ls1intum/Artemis/docs/dev/guidelines/criteria-builder.rst

         List<T> findAll(Specification<T> spec, Sort sort);

-2. **JDefine entry Specification:** To perform a query with multiple Specifications, we can concatenate them using the and method.
-The first Specification must be called via the where method.
+2. **Defining the initial Specification:** To perform a query with multiple Specifications, we can use the `and()` method for concatenation.
+However, the first Specification must always be called via the `where()` method as a rule.

     .. code-block:: java

         Specification<T> specification = Specification.where(getFirstSpecification()).and(getSecondSpecification()).and(getThirdSpecification())...and(getNthSpecification());
         return findAll(specification, sort/pageable);

-3. **Define Specification:** A specification is a functional interface with a single method.
+3. **Defining Specifications:** A specification is a functional interface with a single method.
 This method has three parameter - a root, a query and a criteria builder.
 You don't need to specify these arguments manually because they are provided during chaining.

     .. code-block:: java